ConnorMilligan/sorcery64/README.md

-# sorcery64
+# Sorcery64
-Sorcery64 is somthing of a demake of [sorcery](https://github.com/ConnorMilligan/sorcery), a project for my advanced programming class at the University of Vermont with [Tim Harrold](https://github.com/timjhh).
+Sorcery64 is something of a demake of [sorcery](https://github.com/ConnorMilligan/sorcery), a project for my advanced programming class at the University of Vermont with [Tim Harrold](https://github.com/timjhh).
+This has only been tested on the Commodore 64, but should be compatible with other Commodore machines.
+The game is inspired mainly by [Wizardry: Proving Grounds of the Mad Overlord](https://en.wikipedia.org/wiki/Wizardry%3A_Proving_Grounds_of_the_Mad_Overlord).

 ## Building
 Building should be pretty straight forward, the only requirement is the [cc65](https://github.com/cc65/cc65) compiler.
 This is tested working with cc65 2.19 on Gentoo linux.